-The Company had accumulated losses of Saudi Riyals 46.5 million as of 30 June 2023 (31 December 2022: accumulated losses of Saudi Riyals 76.8 million), net operating cash outflow of Saudi Riyals 60.9 million for the six-month period then ended (for the six-month ended 30 June 2022: positive operating cash flows of Saudi Riyals 22.6 million).
-Further, the Company's solvency margin which was (45.16%) as of 31 December 2022, improved to (26.71%) as of 30 June 2023, which however remains below the minimum solvency requirements as mandated by SAMA.
+The Company has accumulated losses of Saudi Riyals 33.8 million as of 30 September 2023 (31 December 2022: accumulated losses of Saudi Riyals 76.8 million).
+Further, the Company's solvency margin of negative 29.52% as at 30 September 2023 (31 December 2022: negative 45.16%) remains below the minimum solvency requirements as mandated by Saudi Central Bank ("SAMA").

-Under Article 68(d) of the Implementing regulations for the Insurance Company, SAMA shall appoint an advisor to provide consultation and advice to the Company or issue a cease and desist order to the Company and recommend the withdrawal of its license if the solvency margin falls below 25% and/or the Company fails to act appropriately to rectify its financial situation.
-However, on 20 November 2022, the Company received SAMA approval related to an increase in share capital by Saudi Riyals 100 million as recommended by the Board of Directors on 3 November 2022.
+Under Article 68 2(d) of the Implementing Regulations of the Cooperative Insurance Companies Control Law (the "Regulations"), SAMA shall appoint an advisor to provide consultation and advice to the Company or issue a cease and desist order to the Company and recommend the withdrawal of its license if the solvency margin falls below 25% and/or the Company fails to act appropriately to rectify its financial situation.
+The Company received correspondence from SAMA requiring the Company to submit its rectification measures according to Article 68 of the Regulations.
+In response to SAMA's correspondence, the Company submitted its planned rectification measures which included a rights issue of Saudi Riyals 100 million (10 million new shares).
+On 20 November 2022, the Company received SAMA approval related to increase of share capital by Saudi Riyals 100 million as recommended by the Board of Directors on 3 November 2022.
 On 15 December 2022, the shareholders of the Company in an extraordinary general meeting approved the increase in the share capital as recommended by the Board and directed the Company to proceed with the capital increase procedures and obtain the approval of regulatory authorities.
-Further, on 18 May 2023, the Company received the approval of the Saudi Central Bank (SAMA) to extend the approval previously granted to the Company regarding the capital increase by offering rights issue for a period of three months, from the date of issuance of said approval on 23 July 2023.
+Also, the Capital Market Authority (CMA) issued its approval on the Company's application to increase its capital on 23 July 2023.
+Subsequent to the period ended 30 September 2023, in an Extraordinary General Assembly Meeting held on 5 November 2023, the shareholders of the Company granted the final approval for the rights issue and the Company is in process of finalising the remaining procedures for completion of the rights issue.